Weird U.S. (TV series)

 Weird U.S. is a reality television series based on the book series of the same name.
-The program aired on The History Channel and starred Mark Moran and Mark Sceurman, founders of the magazine Weird NJ, as they hunt the United States looking for weird history, hauntings, and legends because, as they say, "history is full of weirdos."
+The program aired on the History Channel and starred Mark Moran and Mark Sceurman, founders of the magazine Weird NJ, as they hunt the United States looking for weird history, hauntings, and legends because, as they say, "history is full of weirdos."
 It is produced by Kralyevich Productions.
 It is also a series of paranormal travel guides edited by the same two individuals.

 History

 The pilot episode aired on October 31, 2004, on the History Channel.
 The pilot episode was an hour long.
 It started as a regular weekly series on August 1, 2005.
+Under the Weird N.J. magazine branding, a VHS tape entitled “Weird N.J.
+Video Adventures: Greetings from Weird NJ” was released in 1999.
+The video is of a similar format to the later Weird US program.